Putting your mental health on the map

 The statistics below show just how widespread mental health problems are in the UK:

 - 1 in 4 people are diagnosed with a mental health problem each year

-- 10% of children have clinically diagnosable mental health issue
+- 10% of children have a clinically diagnosable mental health issue

 - It is estimated that over the last weekend alone 1 in 6 people experienced a common mental health problem

 - Up to 10% of adults in England will experience depression at least once in their lifetime

 - Anxiety and depression are responsible for 1/5 of lost workdays in the UK.

 Mental health problems can come in all shapes and sizes, range in their severity and affect anyone regardless of their age.

 Anxiety is a feeling of unease like fear or tension which has many different levels.

 Most of us have felt anxious at some point in our lives, whether it’s the nervous feeling before an interview or the dreaded butterflies before a presentation.